Thank You Letter to a Friend After a Favor or Kind Gesture

 Dear [Friend Name],

 Thank you for helping me with [specific favor].
-You made something that felt stressful much easier, and I really appreciate the time you gave me.
+You made something stressful feel much easier, and I really appreciate the time you gave me.

 With thanks,